Teen Titans (2006 video game): Reception

 Critics generally praised the game for being true to its parent cartoon.
-The graphics and animation were points of high regard from Greg Mueller of GameSpot, was cited Best Boy's transformations as an example.
+The graphics and animation were points of high regard from Greg Mueller of GameSpot, was cited Beast Boy's transformations as an example.
 X-Play's D.F.
 Smith noted that the world looked detailed, and that the game makes good use of Havok physics.
 Cameron Lewis felt that the game was a faithful representation of the show in his review for GamesRadar.
-In a contrasting opinion from Play Magazine, the reviewer criticized the visuals, noting that there was "no sign of the WB animation."
+In a contrasting opinion from Play Magazine, the reviewer criticized the visuals, noting that there was "no sign of the WB animation".